bloomberg/chromium.bb/native_client_sdk/src/doc/cds2014/python.rst

   ./diff.py before.txt after.txt out.html

 Once everything is working diff.html will contain an html diff.
-Run `make` again to deploy and test the full app.
+After the initial `make` you can hit "Run" to test your changes.

 Now get to it, and good luck!